 History of the Temple

 The temple has its origins in Cortalim on the banks of River Zuari.
 After the area fell to the invading Portuguese, devotees transported the Mangeshi Linga to the present location in Mangeshi near Ponda.
 This was in 1560.

-Since then, the temple had two renovations: once during the reign of the Marathas and again in the year 1890.
-The final renovation was in 1973 when the tallest dome of the temple got a golden kalasha (vessel)
+After the move to Ponda, the temple had three renovations: once during the reign of the Marathas and again in the year 1890.
+The final renovation was in 1973 when the tallest dome of the temple got a golden kalasha or dome.

 The temple has several poojas during the day.
 Early morning poojas include Abhisheka, Laghurudra and Maharudra.
 Maha Arati is at noon and Panchopchar pooja at night.

 Every Monday, the idol of Manguesh is taken out on the temple palanquin in a procession before the evening Aarti.